Nervosys/Botnix/CONTRIBUTING.md

    Repeat the steps 3-4 as many times as necessary.
    Advance to the next step if all the commits (viewable with `git log`) make sense together.

-5. Push your commits to your fork of Nixpkgs.
+5. Push your commits to your fork of Botpkgs.
    ```
    git push --set-upstream origin HEAD
    ```